lvciid/torn-market-watchdog/README.md

 ## Troubleshooting

 - No UI: ensure the script is enabled on torn.com and `@match` includes `*://*.torn.com/*`; hard‑refresh the page.
-- No update in Tampermonkey: installed script must use the Pages URL; bump `@version` (auto‑bumped on commit) and Check for updates.
+- No update in Tampermonkey: the script uses a separate meta file for updates.
+Ensure Tampermonkey is using the Pages URL; bump `@version` and use “Check for updates”.
+CDN propagation can take 1–2 minutes.
 - “Access not allowed by @connect”: reset API base to `https://api.torn.com` or add the host to `@connect`.
 - Cooling down: after repeated failures or 429, the queue cools down (~2 minutes).
 It resumes automatically.